 No knead focaccia with pillowy soft mashed potato clouds throughout the dough, finished with rosemary and a paper thin layer of potato slices that get golden crispy and divine during baking.
 In other words, a heavenly giant gnocchi!
 Easy, simple, divine potato bread!

 The potatoes get perfectly golden crispy during baking while the bread itself stays fluffy and moist thanks to the amazing mashed potato dough.
-Make it saucy by dipping in our internet famous Arrabiata sauce or San Marzano marinara.
+Make it saucy by dipping in our internet famous Arrabiata sauce, San Marzano marinara or Zacusca.

 Perfect for making focaccia sandwiches, to be slathered with basil pesto and filled with fresh heirloom tomatoes, olives and this dairy free mozzarella.
 It’s the bread you dream of in the middle of the day when you crave a slice of pure comfort.

 Use the leftovers to make a pizza topped with our thick and jammy tomato arrabbiata sauce and thinly sliced scallions.
 It’s the simplicity of the toppings and the perfect savoriness of it all that makes this recipe memorable and stand out from all the rest.

 Leftover olive oil mashed potatoes are great for this recipe.
 If making from scratch start with one pound golden potatoes rinsed and diced and boiled in plenty of salted water until soft.
 Drain well and mash until smooth and creamy with a drizzle of olive oil and a sprinkling of nutritional yeast.
 Use one cup for the dough and enjoy the rest.
 Alternatively just boil a couple of large potatoes, mash and mix into the dough.